ryanafolk/utremi/README.md

 `ancestral_projection` folders contain results comprising an animated GIF showing trends in habitat suitability from the Pleistocene to present based on mean annual temperature.
 There is a folder for each of the ASTRAL and concatenation topologies.

+### `comparision`
+Comparsion with previous published methods including phyloclim and ambitus.

 ## Dependencies
 The python scripts have various dependencies that can be queried by attempting to run the scripts; full installation instructions are only given for BiotaphyPy below.
 Most important is a full working install of GDAL (both the Python library and the executables) that is in the path.
 A further incomplete list is: